A Quarter of a Century of Neuromorphic Architectures on FPGAs -- an Overview: Proposed Taxonomy for Neuromorphic Architectures

-\subsection{Proposed taxonomy for Neuromorphic Architectures}
+\section{Proposed Taxonomy for Neuromorphic Architectures}

-Schuman et al.\cite{schuman_opportunities_2022} suggest that for a system to be called \textit{neuromorphic}, it must fulfill the following requirements: \textbf{(i)} it must compute using neurons and synapses (as opposed to instructions of a classical computer), \textbf{(ii)} it must communicate with spikes (as opposed to multi-bit values in a classical system), \textbf{(iii)} it is massively parallel (that is, it can compute all neurons/synapses fully in parallel), \textbf{(iv)} it collocates computation and memory (unlike von Neumann-based classical system), \textbf{(v)} it operates in an event-driven manner (the network state can be updated asynchronously, i.e., the neurons are not updated in sequence).
-Table~\ref{tab:schuman} contrasts these properties with that of a classical (von Neurmann) computer system.
+Schuman et al.\cite{schuman_opportunities_2022} suggest that for a system to be called \textit{neuromorphic}, it must fulfill the following requirements: \textbf{(i)} it must compute using neurons and synapses (as opposed to instructions of a classical computer), \textbf{(ii)} it must communicate with spikes (as opposed to multi-bit values in a classical system), \textbf{(iii)} it is massively parallel (that is, it can compute all neurons/synapses fully in parallel), \textbf{(iv)} it co-locates computation and memory (unlike von Neumann-based classical system), \textbf{(v)} it operates in an event-driven manner (the network state can be updated asynchronously, i.e., the neurons are not updated in sequence).
+Table~\ref{tab:schuman} contrasts these properties with those of a classical (von Neumann) computer system.
+We propose a Taxonomy for hardware neuromorphic architectures (NMAs) that builds upon that of Schuman et al., but relaxes its constraints.
+We argue that while a neuromorphic system must be programmed using neurons and synapses and communicate with spikes \textbf{(i--ii)}, the remaining requirements \textbf{(iii-v)} are, in fact, architectural design decisions that define the properties of the implementation of a hardware neuromorphic architecture (NMA).
+We assume that an NMA \textbf{must} perform computations using neurons and synapses and communicate with spikes, but it \textbf{may} also be \textit{massively parallel}, \textit{asynchronous}, and/or \textit{co-locate computations and memory}.
+Ultimately, this results in a Taxonomy consisting of eight classes, shown in Figure~\ref{fig:taxonomy_venn}.